 As pleats were considered antiquated by 1969 (having yet to make their 1980s renaissance), it’s no surprise that Lazenby’s fashionable suit would break from James Bond’s sartorial tradition with its flat front, though they do likely have side adjusters and are not worn with a belt.

-The trousers are straight and narrow through the legs to the plain-hemmed bottoms that break high that show off both his cream leather monk-strap plain-toe shoes and the dark socks that interrupt the leg line from trouser to shoe.
+The trousers are straight and narrow through the legs to the plain-hemmed bottoms that break high that show off both his cream leather plain-toe single-strap loafers and the dark socks that interrupt the leg line from trouser to shoe.
 Trousers with no break make it particularly important for the wearer to harmonize his hosiery as cream or beige socks would have done.
-Due to only fleeting glimpses we get of Lazenby’s socks, it’s difficult to ascertain the exact color, whether they’re an uninspired black or at least a dark navy to coordinate with his tie.
+Due to only fleeting glimpses we get of Lazenby’s socks, it’s difficult to ascertain the exact color, whether they’re a contrasting charcoal gray, an uninspired black, or at least a dark navy to coordinate with his tie.